mskoldSU/grey_seal_hunting/README.md

 where we note that it is more common to shoot pups in Finland.
-Then we use the stable age distribution and age-structures of bycaught to compute the ratio needed for age-specific bycatch-probabilities
+Then we use the stable age distribution and age-structures of bycaught to compute the ratio needed for age-specific bycatch-probabilities, assumed constant over stages pup (age 0), subadult (age 1-4) and adult (older than 4)

 ``` r
 bycaught_ratio <- tibble(